futagoza/tsconfigs/README.md

-> This package contains configuration files for TypeScript v3+<br>
+> This package contains configuration files for TypeScript v3.9+<br>
 > Require's [tslib](https://www.npmjs.com/package/tslib) as a dependency for outputted code.

-A collection of configuration files I use when working with TypeScript and targeting different JavaScript environments.
+A collection of configuration files I use with _[tsconfig.json](https://www.typescriptlang.org/v2/en/tsconfig)_ while working with TypeScript.

 ## installation